New York Pass and tourist cards: complete guide 2026

 👉 If your child is under 3 years old, you don't need to buy a pass: most attractions let them in for free or for a nominal fee, either way cheaper than the pass.

-- For Go City passes (Explorer Pass e All-Inclusive), the child age always starts from 3 years old.
+- For Go City passes (Explorer Pass, All-Inclusive, Essentials Pass), the child age always starts from 3 years old.

 👉 As above, if you have children under the age of 3, he will enter the attractions for free or at very reduced rates, so much so that the convenience of the pass will be lost for him.